-As you prepare for moving day, it’s essential to consider all your family members as you’re making plans, and that includes your pets as well!
+As you prepare for moving day, it’s essential to consider all your family members as you’re making plans, and that also includes your pets.

 For many families, moving can be hectic, and when you throw a cat or dog into the mix, there are plenty of extra considerations to be made.
 Here are a few of our favorite tips from some trusted resources to help you and your furry friends get ready for your big move!

 Before Moving Day

 There are tons of tips and tricks out there for ways to help your pet prepare for moving day.
 If you’re concerned about how your pet will handle changes in scenery or the drive from your old home to the new one, many experts recommend talking with your vet.

 Purina recommends helping your pets acclimate to carriers before moving day.
 Familiarizing them with carriers will help them feel more comfortable during the drive.